 Low blood pressure is associated with mild symptoms and rarely requires any treatment.
 If hypotension is due to the medication that your child has been taking for any other health problem, then the doctor may change the medication, lower its dosage, or advice to stop using it.

 If your child is diagnosed with NMH, then the doctor suggests changes to their lifestyle and advises you to provide adequate fluids, salt, and nutritional foods.
 If that doesn’t work, then medication is recommended.
-Pediatric patients with NMH might be given beta-blockers and fludrocortisone.
+Pediatric patients with NMH rarely might be given drugs like beta-blockers and fludrocortisone.
 However, these both have shown mixed results in pediatric patients, hence caution is needed (13).

 How To Prevent Low Blood Pressure In Teenagers?

 If the child has mild symptoms of low blood pressure, then minor changes in the lifestyle might be enough to prevent any problems.
 Here are a few measures you may consider.

 - Avoid dehydration – encourage them to take a lot of fluids.